-The capital of Poland, Warsaw has special energy and beauty.
-Imagine to be in a place where you will have a feeling like you are in the 15th century, World War II and 21st century at the same time.
+The capital of Poland, Warsaw, has special energy and beauty.
+Imagine being in a place where you will have a feeling like you are in the 15th century, World War II and 21st century at the same time.
 The whole city is like a roller coaster for different times and periods.
 It is true when people are saying that Warsaw is a place where merge the old and new spirit of history and humanity.

 My second and third time in Warsaw were something special.
 Even if I was there for a business, I had the opportunity to feel the magic of this city as a local.
-After a tourist, I become a traveler.
-So, I will not explain you the city as a tour guy.
-I will give my best to guide you around Warsaw in a simple way and most important I will give my best make you feel as a local while you are reading about the most interesting things that Warsaw can offer to foreigners.
-So, let’s start.
+After a tourist, I become a traveller.
+So, I will not explain to you the city as a tour guy.
+I will give my best to guide you around Warsaw in a simple way.
+Most importantly, I will give my best to make you feel as a local while you are reading about the most interesting things that Warsaw can offer to foreigners.
+So, let’s start!

-Usually, I’m traveling by plane to Warsaw.
-When I’m arriving at the airport, I’m searching for the train who will take me to the main station (Warszawa Centralna), which is almost in the city center of Warsaw.
+Usually, I’m travelling by plane to Warsaw.
+When I’m arriving at the airport, I’m searching for the train who will take me to the main station (Warszawa Centralna), which is almost in the city centre of Warsaw.

-The Palace of Culture and Science is beautiful from inside too.
-When you are entering the building you can find a huge Congress Hall, several well-known theaters, a modern cinema, a swimming pool, a disco, a restaurant and a casino.
-This place is a host for many cultural events in Warsaw such as the Jazz Jamboree Festival, the Warsaw International Book Fair, and the International TT Warszawa Tourist Fair.
+The Palace of Culture and Science is beautiful from inside, too.
+When you are entering the building you can find a huge Congress Hall, several well-known theatres, a modern cinema, a swimming pool, a disco, a restaurant, and a casino.
+This place is a host for many cultural events in Warsaw such as the Jazz Jamboree Festival, the Warsaw International Book Fair, and the International TT Warsaw Tourist Fair.

 One of the most wonderful places in the city, which I left it as the last destination in your tour around Warsaw, is Old Town Market Square or (Rynek Starego Miasta).
 This place used to be Warsaw’s main square and all events and markets were held here.
 This amazing place is founded in the late 13th century and walking around the square, you can still feel the spirit of this period in the air.